web-padawan/npm-stats-training/README.md

 Welcome!
 It's time for your first project exercise at Vaadin.

-The goal of this assignment is to become familiar with some of our projects and tools that we use.
+The goal of this assignment is to become familiar with some of the projects that we build, and tools that we use.

+Even though we believe you are experienced developer, we suggest you to spend at least a few days on the training project before you switch to the real tasks.
+Consider this as a chance to learn and to build something useful.

+If you like the idea of doing such small hobby projects that help you to switch context and at the same time could benefit our team and our community, excellent!
+That's exactly why we have Community Focus time at Vaadin.

 ## 1. General

-The project is a dashboard to show npm downloads statistics for Vaadin components.
+The project is a single page application to show npm downloads statistics for Vaadin components.
-You will need to load the data from JSON endpoints and create some visualization using web components from the Vaadin Design System.
+You will need to load the data from JSON endpoints and visualize it using web components from the Vaadin Design System.

 Some recommendations:

 1. Please organize the workflow as if you are assigned to build the actual real world application.
 2. When you start a project, create a new repository and invite your technical mentor to join.
 3. Please split your code into small PRs and assign your technical mentor as a reviewer.
+4. If you feel that our [documentation](https://vaadin.com/docs/latest/) is confusing or incomplete, please let the team know!

 ## 2. Project setup